SergioEstebanP/mobile_automation/Readme.md

 ./run.sh
 ```

-Description: first you have to create a new capabilities set for your execution.
-In this case the data is set via code in the capabilities handler.
+Description: first you have to create a new capabilities set for your execution, this is made in the file `src/test/java/utils/Utils.java` in the `function DesiredCapabilites(...)`  In this case the data is set via code in the capabilities handler.
 But this information could be obtained from a request, from a properties file or from some default configurations and switching between them.
 Here is just a POC and the use case is the simplest one.
 But we should change this for the test obiously.

 ```
 # APPIUM OPTIONS CHANGE ACCORDING TO YOUR DEVICE